Steps to take a product to manufacture

 Cost Model Analysis

 In cost model analysis, we use the RFQ Pack that we created to collect production cost estimates and add further costs to give an estimated RRP (Recommended Retail Price).
 This can then be used to understand how much money is required to start production and what the potential profits might be.
-This might includes:
+This might include:

 - Production Costs